kamax-matrix/mxisd/docs/faq.md

 mxisd implements the Identity Service API and also a set of features which are expected by regular users, truly living up to its "Identity server" name.

+### Can I migrate my existing account on another Matrix server with mxisd?
+No.

+Accounts cannot currently migrate/move from one server to another.
+See a [brief explanation document](concepts.md) about Matrix and mxisd concepts and vocabulary.

 ### I already use the synapse LDAP3 auth provider, why should I care about mxisd?
 The [synapse LDAP3 auth provider](https://github.com/matrix-org/matrix-synapse-ldap3) is not longer maintained and